 A grievance form must be filed no later than fifteen (15) business days from the date the employee first knew or, with reasonable diligence, should have known of the decision or action giving rise to the grievance or complaint.
+For the TEI Scorecard timeline, "Day 0" is defined as the date/time teachers receive email notification that the scorecard is available in MyRecords.
 Please contact Employee Relations for additional information or clarification.

-Sample Category A DTR Eligible Teacher Evaluation Scorecard 2017-18
+Sample Category A DTR Eligible Teacher Evaluation Scorecard